Aaron Hernandez Blows Kisses To Daughter Avielle In Court, Twitter Reacts To Heartbreaking Moment

 Follow the hashtag #AaronHernandez on Twitter for the latest information on the pending verdict in the Aaron Hernandez double murder trial.

-[Featured Image by Keith Bedford /The Boston Globe via AP]
+[Featured Image by Keith Bedford /The Boston Globe/AP Images]